-For this collaborative discussion board, the instructor will place the student into a group at the beginning of the course.
-The student is required to provide a thread in response to the provided prompt for each forum.
-Each Group Discussion Board will consist of 2 parts over the course of 2 modules/weeks: an individual thread and a collaborative group reply.
+Discussions are collaborative learning experiences.
+The student is required to provide a thread in response to the provided prompt for each discussion.
+Each Discussion will consist of 2 parts over the course of 2 modules: weeks: an individual thread and individual replies.
 Each thread must be 500–750 words and demonstrate course-related knowledge.
-Each thread must reference at least 3 peer-reviewed sources and must include at least 1 biblical integration source.
-In addition to the thread, the student is required to collaborate with his or her group to create a group reply of 450–600 words.
-Each group reply must reference at least 3 peer-reviewed sources and must include at least 1 biblical integration source.
+Each thread must reference at least 3 peer-reviewed sources that have been published in the last 3 years in addition to the course text.
+The student must also incorporate 1 biblical integration source into the post.
+In addition to the thread, the student is required to reply to 2 other classmates' threads.
+Each reply must be 200–250 words.
+Each reply must be supported by at least 2 scholarly resources that have been published in the last 3 years.
 The instructor is looking for substantial, thoughtful, and critical interaction.

 Each student will select 1 project management concept that interests him/her and will annotate 10 scholarly, academic journal articles, 5 years old or fewer that pertain to this topic.
 Format the annotated bibliography in current APA style and include a title page.
 No reference page is needed unless additional (non-annotated) resources are cited.

 Construct a Risk Response Matrix that details at least 3 risk events that are likely for the presented case, your responses to the risks, contingency plans, triggers, and the responsible party for each risk event.
 Create a Gantt chart that details the project schedule and answer questions pertaining to the chart and following current APA format.
 The student must include at least 3 resources (the text and at least 2 scholarly sources) and total 6–7-pages.

 Each quiz will cover the Reading & Study material for the assigned modules/weeks.
 Each test will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 75-minute time limit.